This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 We’ve seen one that you can heat up in the microwave before putting it with your puppy in the crate.
 This makes your puppy feel like he’s with one of his littermates.

-The Snuggle Puppy Toy w/ Heartbeat we mentioned earlier comes with both a heartbeat and three heat packs to last you through the first few nights.
+The Calmeroos Puppy Toy w/ Heartbeat we mentioned earlier comes with both a heartbeat and three heat packs to last you through the first few nights.

 19. Use A Warm Water Bottle To Simulate A Littermate

-You’ll have to purchase extra heat pads for the Snuggle Puppy Toy after the first night.
+You’ll have to purchase extra heat pads for the Calmeroos Puppy Toy after the first night.

 Why not try filling a water bottle up with warm water and putting it inside a thick comfy sock (extra points if you rub the sock on littermates and mama to get their scent).